-Most bumble bees construct nests made of mud or clay in dry, dark underground tunnels made by other animals, such as old rodentburrows.
-Some bumble bees nest above ground in rock or tree crevices, around patio areas or decks, under porches or in the eaves of roofs.
+Most bumblebees construct nests made of mud or clay in dry, dark underground tunnels made by other animals, such as old rodent burrows.
+Some bumblebees nest above ground in rock or tree crevices, around patio areas or decks, under porches, or in the eaves of roofs.
 They will build in any dry, protected area they find.
 Colonies are typically 50 to 400 bees with one dominant queen bee.
 Bumblebees are able to work in cooler weather.

-Since their stinger is smooth, bumble bee workers and the queens can sting more than once, while male bumble bees cannot sting at all since they do not have a stinger.
-As part of their aggressive defense of their nests, bumble bees will chase invaders for a considerable distance.
-The bumble bee sting is considered to be one of the most painful.
+Since their stinger is smooth, bumblebee workers and the queens can sting more than once.
+Male bumblebees, on the other hand, cannot sting at all since they do not have a stinger.
+As part of the aggressive defense of their nests, bumble bees will chase invaders for a considerable distance.
+The bumblebee sting is considered to be one of the most painful.

 If you are dealing with a bumblebee problem, always contact your local bee control experts.